top of page

 Hong, Y. (2011).
 The dynamics of multicultural identities.
 In S. Wiley, T. Revenson, & G. Philogène (Eds).
 Social Categories in Everyday Experience. (pp.165-186).
 Amercian Psychological Association Press.

 No, S., Wan, C., Chao, M. M., Rosner, J., & Hong, Y-y.
 (2010).
 Bicultural identity negotiation.
 In A. K-y.
 Leung, C-y.
 Chiu, & Y-y.
 Hong, (Eds.), Cultural processes: A social psychological perspective.
-New York: Cambridge University Press.
+Cambridge University Press.

 Chiu, C-y., Leung, K-y., & Hong, Y-y.
 (2010).
 Cultural processes: An overview.
 In A. K-y.
 Leung, C-y.
 Chiu, & Y-y.
 Hong (Eds.), Cultural processes: A social psychological perspective.
-New York: Cambridge University Press.
+Cambridge University Press.

 Hong, Y. (2009).
 A dynamic constructivist approach to culture: Moving from describing culture to explaining culture.
 In Wyer, R. S. Jr., Chiu, C., & Hong, Y. (Eds.)
 Understanding culture: theory, research and application. (pp.3-23).
-New York: Psychology Press.
+Psychology Press.

 Bond, M. H., Brislin, R. W., Chiu, C-y. et al. (2009).
 The present and future state of cultural research and theory.
 In R. Wyer, C-y.
 Chiu, & Y. Hong (Eds.), Understanding culture: Theory, research and application.
-New York: Psychology Press.
+Psychology Press.

 Chiu, C., Hong, Y., & Dweck, C. (2008).
 Lay dispositionism and implicit theories of personality.
 Chinese Social Psychological Review.

 Hong, Y., Roisman, G. I., & Chen, J. (2006).
 A Model of Cultural Attachment: A New Approach for Studying Bicultural Experience.
 In M. H. Bornstein & L. R. Cote (Eds.)
 Acculturation and parent-child relationships: Measurement and development. (pp.135-170).
-New Jersey: Lawrence Erlbaum Associates.
+Lawrence Erlbaum Associates.

 Hong, Y., & No, S. (2005).
 Bicultural individuals’ renovation of cultures and the self: Comparing first and later generation Asian Americans.
 In P. K. Oles & H. J. M. Hermans (Eds.), The dialogical self: Theory and research. (pp. 61-70).
-Lublin: Wydawnictwo KUL.
+Wydawnictwo KUL.

 Menon, T., Morris, M., Chiu, C., & Hong, Y. (2005).
 Culture and the construal of agency: Attribution to individual versus group dispositions.
 In D. L. Hamilton (Ed.)
 Social Psychology: Key readings.
-New York: Psychology Press.
+Psychology Press.

 Brewer, M. B., Hong, Y., & Li, Q. (2004).
 Dynamic Entitativity: Perceiving Groups as Actors.
 To appear in V. Yzerbyt, C. M. Judd, & O. Corneille (Eds.), The Psychology of Group Perception: Perceived Variability, Entitativity, and Essentialism. (pp.25-38).
-New York: Psychology Press.
+Psychology Press.

 Hong, Y. (2001).
 The role of beliefs about the relationship between effort and ability in Chinese culture.
 In F. Salili, C. Chiu, & Y. Hong (Eds).
 Student motivation: The culture of context of learning (pp.105-120).
-New York: Plenum.
+Plenum.

-Chiu, F. Salili, & Y. Hong (Eds.), Multiple competencies and self-regulated learning: Implications for multicultural education (pp. 3-13).
-Greenwich, CT: Information Age.
+Chiu, C., Salili, F., & Hong, Y. (2001).
+Multiple competencies and self-regulated learning: Implications for multicultural education (pp. 3-13).
+Information Age.

 Salili, F., Chiu, C., & Hong, Y. (2001).
 The culture and context of learning.
 In F. Salili, C. Chiu & Y. Hong (Eds.), Student motivation: The culture and context of learning (pp.1-14).
-New York: Plenum.
+Plenum.

 Chiu, C., & Hong, Y. (2000).
 Learning how to learn: Metacognition, implicit theories of intelligence and the mastery-oriented learning.
 In Graduate Association of Colleges of Education (Ed.), The promotion of learning how to learn (pp. 48-53).
-Hong Kong: Graduate Association of Colleges of Education.
+Graduate Association of Colleges of Education.

 Su, S. K., Chiu, C., Hong, Y., Leung, K., Peng, K., & Morris, M. W. (1999).
 Self organization and social organization: American and Chinese constructions. (pp. 193-222).
 In T. R. Tyler, R. Kramer, & O. P. John (Eds.), The psychology of the social self.
-Mahway, NJ: Lawrence Erlbaum.
+Lawrence Erlbaum.

 Hong, Y., Chiu, C., & Kung, M. (1997).
 Bringing culture out in front: Effects of cultural meaning system activation on social cognition.
-In K. Leung, U. Kim, S. Yamaguchi, & Y. Kashima (Eds.), Progress in Asian social psychology, Vol.1. (pp.139-150) Singapore: Wiley.
+In K. Leung, U. Kim, S. Yamaguchi, & Y. Kashima (Eds.), Progress in Asian social psychology, Vol.1. (pp.139-150).
+Wiley.

 Chiu, C., & Hong, Y. (1997).
 Justice from a Chinese perspective.
 In H. S. R. Kao & D. Sinha (Eds.), Asian perspectives on psychology (pp.164-184).
-Thousand Oaks, CA: Sage.
+Sage.

 Hong, Y., Chiu, C., & Dweck, C. S. (1995).
 Implicit theories and self-confidence in achievement.
 In M. Kernis (Ed.), Efficacy, agency and self-esteem (pp.197-216).
-New York: Plenum.
+Plenum.

 Chiu, C., Hong, Y., & Dweck, C. S. (1994).
 Toward an integrative model of personality and intelligence: A general framework and some preliminary steps.
 In R. J. Sternberg & P. Ruzgis (Eds.), Personality and intelligence (pp. 104-134).
-Cambridge, UK: Cambridge University Press.
+Cambridge University Press.

 Hong, Y., & Lam, D. J. (1992).
 Appraisal, coping, and guilt as correlates of test anxiety.
 In K. A. Hagtvet & T. B. Johnsen (Eds.)
 Advances in test anxiety research, Vol. 7. (pp. 277-287).
-Amsterdam: Swets & Zeitlinger.
+Swets & Zeitlinger.

 Lam, D. J., & Hong, Y. (1992).
 Strategies and dimensions of coping with examination stress.
 In K. A. Hagtvet & T. B. Johnsen (Eds.)
 Advances in test anxiety research, Vol. 7. (pp. 304-312).
-Amsterdam: Swets & Zeitlinger.
+Swets & Zeitlinger.

 Book Review